<?xml version="1.0" encoding="UTF-8"?>

 This page is dedicated to describing the screen market, particularly the most prevalent screen technologies.
 This information is mainly based on market reports and complemented by scientific literature.

-market by technology</description>
+Market by technology</description>

 </item>

-<item rdf:about="https://lib.naknow.eco/doku.php?id=start&amp;rev=1779374303&amp;do=diff">
+<item rdf:about="https://lib.naknow.eco/doku.php?id=start&amp;rev=1780647265&amp;do=diff">

 <dc:format>text/html</dc:format>